syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 * `Color` – used to change the color of the series.
 * `StrokeWidth` – used to change the stroke width of the series.
-* `StrokeColor` – used to change the stroke2 color of the series.
+* `StrokeColor` – used to change the stroke color of the series.

 {% tabs %}